dhsunisahentai/what-did-ariiol-do/README.md

 ## 4. Wrath

-Arriol unilaterally deleted his BOF competition entry IOR after apersonal conflict with PV creator Lu, throwing a fit and portraying himself as an innocent victim to the public.
+Ariiol unilaterally deleted his BOF competition entry IOR after apersonal conflict with PV creator Lu, throwing a fit and portraying himself as an innocent victim to the public.
 In stark contrast, Lu completed all PV production work for the project completely free of charge and never asked for any рaуment.

 ## 5. Sloth